STAM-NDSU/UnderstandingTestDeletion/emperical-findings/README.md

 - [pmd](../emperical-finding/rq3/data/pmd.csv)
 - [commons-lang](../emperical-finding/rq3/data/commons-lang.csv)

-Violin plots

-- Total number of tests deleted
+Total number of tests deleted:

 <img src="/emperical-findings/rq3/img/no-of-tests.png" width="500" />

-- Percentage of tests deleted
+Percentage of tests deleted:

 <img src="/emperical-findings/rq3/img/percentage-of-tests.png" width="500" />

+**Note: The above violin plots are chopped off to clearly display mean and median values and thus might not represent actual maximum values.**

 ### RQ4: RQ4: At what levels of granularity do developers delete tests?
 We analyzed the deleted tests and compiled if the test is deleted along with class or individually.
 The compiled results obtained for this research question can be found [here](/emperical-findings/rq4/data/results.csv).